Quantum trajectories and reduced dynamics in time-correlated environments: Quantum dynamics

 \subsection{Stochastic Hamiltonian with Ornstein-Uhlenbeck fluctuations}

-Within the framework of effective stochastic Hamiltonian, we can use the Ornstein-Uhlenbeck process $(X_t)_{t\geq0}$ as a random potential, and not its noisy increments.
-This, as mentioned in \cref{sec:ModelEnvironment}, describes the interaction with a different environment.
-Then, with the effective Hamiltonian
+Within the framework of effective stochastic Hamiltonian,\cite{DeChecchi2026OnHamiltonians} the Ornstein-Uhlenbeck process $(X_t)_{t\geq0}$ is often used as a random potential (not its noisy increments).
+As mentioned in \cref{sec:ModelEnvironment}, this describes the interaction with an environment of overdamped oscillators.
+The effective Hamiltonian can be written as